 How Long Does Paint Last

-If the paint can lid is bulging than that is another sure tell sign that the paint is no longer usuable for repainting or touch ups.
-Because when paint sits for a long time and it is not properly resealed particles in the air, dust and other organisms can enter through the gap and form gases that create pressure inside the paint can causing it bulge or lid to pop.
+If the paint can lid is bulging that is another sure tell sign that the paint is no longer good for re – painting or touch ups.
+When paint sits for a long time and not properly resealed particles in the air, dust and other organisms can enter through the gap and form gases that create pressure inside the paint can causing it bulge or the lid to pop.

-If you’ve tried to stir or re-mix the paint by shaking it for a few minutes and if it doesn’t bind and blend together well, you’ll know you shouldn’t re-use that paint.
-If it’s still good you should be able to see it all come together with no separation in the paint.
+If you’ve tried to stir or re-mix the paint by shaking it for a few minutes and it doesn’t bind and blend together well, you will know you should not re-use that paint.
+If it is still good you should be able to see it all come together with no separation in the paint.

 If you have none of the above noted paint problems than before you touch up any paint on the walls or start repainting with it, just try a test or sample on a piece of cardboard.
 If the paint and colour blend well after applying with a paint brush or paint roller and the surface turns out smooth without any small particles or bead like balls that can show when paint is old, if that doesn’t come through on your trial test cardboard than you’re in the clear and can go ahead and paint or repaint.